 - Projects that have no extramural funding.

-- Project Investigators that have no history of receiving external funding as principal or co-principal investigators.
+- Project investigators that have no history of receiving external funding as principal or co-principal investigators.

 - Projects that foster collaborations.